How To Scalp Betfair Exchange: The Ultimate Guide

 As you can see in the above example, if our bets are matched, we will win £10 if Madame Mo wins, and will break even if another horse wins.

 This is scalping in its simplest form.
 It just relies on both bets being matched!

-In order to have these bets matched, we need to be able to predict quick movements in the price, and be equally quick in placing our bets.
+To have these bets matched, we need to be able to predict quick movements in the price and be equally quick in placing our bets.

 This process can be done multiple times for the same event, building up your potential for profit.

 We can also ‘hedge’ our position when scalping.
 In the above example, we will win £10 if Madame Mo wins, but we will only break even if another horse wins.

 Hedging means to spread out this £10 over the rest of the possible outcomes.

 The simplest way to do this is to increase the size of our lay bet, proportional to the £10 potential winnings.
 This can be fairly complicated to work out, but can be done automatically using scalping software.

 In the second example, you can see that by adjusting our lay bet by £3, we can secure a profit across all the outcomes of this race.